Chelsea news: Frank Lampard helping Callum Hudson-Odoi realise world-class potential with tough love | Goal.com

 Lampard, though, wasn't entirely happy with his young charge.

-"The message to him and Christian (Pullisic) was to attack the defensive line, run in behind and get into the box to take people on.
+"The message to him and Christian [Pulisic] was to attack the defensive line, run in behind and get into the box to take people on.

 "It wasn’t happening; that message didn’t get across.
 It was reinforced pretty strongly at half-time and, in the second half, Callum managed to get into better positions.